Semidiscrete optimal transport with unknown costs: Semi-myopic learning: technical analysis

+Finally, we may prove our main result (Theorems \ref{thm:errorrates}-\ref{thm:decision}).
+As in Section \ref{sec:mainresultsunknown}, we will focus on the case of linear costs $c_k\left(X\right) = \beta^\top_k X$ where (\ref{eq:ridge}) is used for estimation.
+The Appendix presents a fully rigorous extension to the case of more general link functions $\chi$.
+The analysis in that extension will be very similar, with some additional technical complications in several steps.

-We proceed similarly to Section \ref{sec:known}.
+The order of the arguments is similar to Section \ref{sec:known}.
 Section \ref{sec:concavity2} proves analogous properties to those in Section \ref{sec:concavity} for the case of unknown costs.
 Section \ref{sec:sketch} outlines the proof of the main rate results, with some intermediate steps moved to the Appendix.
+The core of the proof is the derivation of new concentration inequalities for both the SA error and the estimation error.
+The rates of these inequalities allow us to place a sub-exponential gap between periods of forced exploration.